julien-muke/aws-websocket-api/README.md

-NOTE: We are going to follow the same steps and create two more Lambda
+NOTE: We are going to follow the same steps and create two more Lambda (from step 2)

 👉  The second Lambda is going to be `websocket-disconnect` this will be invoked whenever there is a disconnection request to the websocket api, we are going select python 3.9 for Runtime